McCartneyAC/Back_of_the_Envelope/README.md

 * ~Logistic Regression up and running~
 * ~Multivariate Regression Up and running~
 * clusters:
-  * Linear Mixed
   * ~fixed effects (just make it add `factor()` of whatever variable to the data, then update the model to include this)~
     * option to eliminate coefficients with `felm()`
   * ~standard errors (this will make error for SjPlot see his tweet reply on this topic)~
 * ~Additional common filetypes supported. (stata, spss, csv, excel)~
-  * need to add support for google sheets via {googlesheets4} this should be fairly trivial now: including a textinput for the link and a 'go' button, probably, then a check that blocks having two data sources at once.
 * ~fix odd error with spaces in variable names~
-* Instrumental variables / two-stage least squares?
-(Save for 1.2)
 * ~margins plots~
 * Outlier Analysis:
   * follow this for outlier removal: https://www.shinyapps.org/apps/p-hacker/